Gbertaz/RateMyAir_API/doc/Algorithm.md

 The implementation can be found in *RateMyAir.Services.PollutionService.cs* class.

-The first part of the algorithm hits the database to fetch the necessary data by reading the Air Quality index levels stored in the *IndexLevels* table
+The first part of the algorithm hits the database to fetch the necessary data by reading the Air Quality index levels stored in the *IndexLevels* table.
+To make things even faster and reduce unnecessary database access, this query is executed only once a day, the list of *IndexLevels* are cached in memory for a fast access.

 ```
-//Air quality index map table.
-The data set is already sorted
+//Get the Air Quality index levels either from database or memory cache
-List<IndexLevel> indexLevels = await _repoManager.IndexLevels.GetLevels();
+List<IndexLevel> indexLevels = await _airQualityIndexService.GetAirQualityLevelsAsync();
 ```

 A second query is executed to fetch the PM2.5 and PM10 pollution from *AirData* table filtering out the values between *DateFrom* and *DateTo*